scholarslab/CodeLab/Week03/README.md

 ### Coding assignment 1c

-Modify your code from part 2b so that if the input contains multiple words, convert each individual word into Pig Latin and print them out.
-They don't have to be on the same line.

-If you used the string `find()` method in part 2b, you might want to figure out another way to divide the input into words.
+Modify your code from part 2b to account for the special case where the first letter of the word is a vowel.

 ### Read:
 The Coder's Apprentice, ch 6-7: [http://www.spronck.net/pythonbook/](http://www.spronck.net/pythonbook/)